ModelEarth/localsite/start/steps/README.md

 ### Quick way to start your web server

-To simply type "localsite" in your terminal, add a shortcut command.
+To simply type "localsite" in your terminal, add a shortcut command:

 On a Mac: Add to your .bash_profile file.
 Change /webroot to your webroot path.